vvlnote/vvlnote.github.io/_posts/2019-06-24-ruby_on_rails_project_-_todo-lists_app.markdown

 learn from my mistake:
 1. setting up Github link in.
 I follow the instruction from [Devise Authentication Gide with Git Hub OmniAuth For Rails Application](https://medium.com/@salmaeng71/devise-authentication-guide-with-github-omniauth-for-rails-application-220aa52d5b82) to set up the log in via github.
+   *   set up the github ommiAuth
+  *  	 copy the clientID and Client secret from github to config/initializers/devise.rb in config.omniauth :github, "client ID", "client secret"
    *set up the github omniAuth
 	 *copy the clientID and Client secret from github to config/initializers/devise.rb in config.omniauth :github, "client ID", "client secret"
 	 *create a callback_controller inherit from Devise::OmniauthCallbacksController